Karnikhil90/MyFirst/README.md

 ## 3. About Me 👋

 Hi there!
 I'm Nikhil Karmakar, and I'm so happy to share my coding adventures with you.
 I'm like a coding explorer, and I love to learn new things every day.
-If you want to say hello or have cool ideas to share, you can send me an email at 📧 nikhilkarmakar4020@gmail.com, or find me on Twitter at 🐦 @karnikhil90.
+If you want to say hello or have cool ideas to share, you can send me an email at 📧 **Email:** [nikhilkarmakar4020@gmail.com](mailto:nikhilkarmakar4020@gmail.com), or find me on **Twitter:**  🐦[@karnikhil90](https://twitter.com/karnikhil90).
 Let's have fun together as I continue this coding journey! 🚀